top of page

 • Colourful plants

-my skin behaves.
+My skin behaves.
 My digestion improves.
 My mood stabilises.

 Why it matters: Chronic low-grade inflammation (“inflammaging”) accelerates ageing from the inside out.
 This refers to long-term lifestyle patterns, not medical inflammation conditions or diagnoses.